Course Content

 The aim of this module is to equip the student with the skills, knowledge and techniques necessary to produce a dissertation with a research or technical focus.
 The module will be assessed through a written research proposal which can then be used as the basis for the dissertation.

-Cyber security dissertation (40 credits)
+Cyber Security Dissertation (40 credits)

 The aim of the technology project is for the student to apply knowledge, skills and techniques developed during directed and independent study to solve a real-world computer security related project.
 The computer security project may take the form of an in-depth research project or the development of a computer security system.
-In either case, the module enables the student to advance their knowledge and understanding of real world development projects and research through independent learning and critical evaluation.
+In either case, the module enables the student to advance their knowledge and understanding of real-world development projects and research through independent learning and critical evaluation.

 To obtain an MSc degree, you must follow and successfully complete a total of 180 credits.
 PgC (60 credits) and PgD (120 credits) may be awarded as standalone or exit awards.